robeats-player/Robeats-App/README.md

 these - as I am using the default package com.example.... so it does not matter what you use.
 Eventually, I will include the files, once we use a package name.

-#### To-Do:

-- [ ] Begin implementation the Robeats State Protocol.
-- [ ] Update the material style, and make the app look a lot better...
-- [ ] Implement song syncing.